 Erin Sweigert

 Erin is originally from Lancaster County and attended Lancaster Catholic High School.
-In 2020, she was exposed to the field of research and began to love the field.
-Her first research project was analyzing the genome of a Mycobacterium phage by the name of Agape74.
-This research was published in the National Library of Medicine.
-While she enjoys research, she is also drawn to patient care.
 When she found the Clinic for Special Children, she liked the balance of research and patient interaction and knew it would be the perfect fit for her.

 In her spare time, Erin enjoys spending time outside, going to the beach, reading, and spending time with family and friends.
 She also enjoys looking at art and visiting art museums.